 Each internship includes a dynamic and in-depth curriculum that covers:

-The basics of how a bill becomes law and orientation to the Capitol
+- The basics: how a bill becomes law and an orientation to the Capito

-Hands-on training in lobbying and communicating with legislators
+- Hands-on training in lobbying and communicating with legislator

-Outdoor Council lobbyists will provide the majority of this training, often through on-the-go learning related to the Outdoor Council’s own work.
+Outdoor Council staff will provide the majority of this training, often through on-the-go learning related to the Outdoor Council’s own work.
 Each internship will vary based on the pace and schedule of the upcoming legislative session that year.
 Interns will be needed in Cheyenne for the duration of the week, starting with an orientation meeting that Sunday evening and finishing by Friday afternoon.
-The Outdoor Council may be able to provide lodging or provide a stipend to cover lodging, if necessary.
+The Outdoor Council will provide lodging in Cheyenne and a $250 stipend for the week.

 The Wyoming Outdoor Council offers internships to motivated law students who are passionate about protecting public lands, wildlife, clean air and water in Wyoming.
 We offer an 8-week internship in the summer and semester-long externships for students.
 We offer in-office experiences and can facilitate remote work if a student would like to work on a project while in school.